leoashcraft/Alumni-Continuing-Education-Course/README.md

 ### Overview:
 What does it take to be an amazing software engineer?
 How do we go from knowing how to do things, to knowing why to do things?
 The answer lies in learning some of the theory behind modern software engineering.
 Join us on an 8-week learning journey where we explore advanced concepts in software engineering using TypeScript.
 We will deep dive into Object Oriented Programming practices, the theory behind advanced data structures, best practices in software development, and more.

-The class will meet on Thursdays From 6:30pm - 8:00 CST.
-Starting 3/7/2024.
-The Sessions will be recorded.

-These sections do build on each other so please try and keep up with the previous lectures.

 ---

 ### Week By Week Breakdown: